 Child Sex Trafficking (CST) is a crime that is hidden yet in plain sight.
 First responders are often the first system members to make contact with a CST victim.
 A CST victim has been heavily groomed for system contact, is fearful of their trafficker, and often not forthcoming about their exploitive situation.
 Deconstruct the crime of CST and identify common scenarios in which you may come in contact with a CST victim.
 Discover victim-centered contact practices you can implement which are specific to CST victims.
 Recognize how to secure vital evidence which may only be available during your initial contact with the victim.
 Practice group exercises and develop contact and response plans to common scenarios you may encounter.

-Test the organization’s response in conducting an initial investigation into searching for a missing or abducted child using the Incident Command System (ICS).
+Test the organization’s response in conducting an initial investigation into searching for a missing or abducted child using the Incident Command System.
 Employ strategies and responses in mitigating and resolving the emergency.
-Participate in a multidisciplinary tabletop exercise, developed by the Department of Homeland Security, to build cohesiveness within the investigative team when responding to an emergency.
+Participate in a multidisciplinary tabletop exercise to build cohesiveness within the investigative team when responding to an emergency.

 The AMBER Alert Best Practices – Law Enforcement Field Guide is a companion to the AMBER Alert Best Practices Guide and is aimed at law enforcement agencies and 1st Responders.
 It is designed to provide administrators with a document on what to expect in the event of an endangered missing or abducted child investigation, as well as provide their personnel with a reference manual to help jump start an effective response and investigation.
 The webinar will focus on raising awareness of areas that are consistently shown to be relevant and have an operational impact in these types of cases as well as how the guide can assist.